fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

  ![](app://assets.2k.com/1a6ngf98576c/5zyjbF5kukXSneYbqCsCm/679a968495160f50b2dd2b51e1b4c3d3/New_Religion_City_States_Towns_1920x1080.gif)

-Pantheons are first come first serve, so to make sure there’s enough to go around, we’ve added two new Pantheons to Antiquity, and these can be selected by more than one player.
+Pantheons are first come first serve, so to make sure there's enough to go around, we've added two new Pantheons to Antiquity, and these can be selected by more than one player.

-We’ve heard feedback from players that Religion in _Civ VII_ has room to grow.
-One consistent piece of feedback we’ve seen is that there’s not enough reason to convert your **own** Settlements, so we’re adding new Beliefs and updating some existing ones that give bonuses for spreading your Religion within your own empire.
-We’ve got bigger and bolder changes on the horizon for Religion, too, so we’ll keep you updated on how it evolves!
+We've heard feedback from players that Religion in _Civ VII_ has room to grow.
+One consistent piece of feedback we've seen is that there's not enough reason to convert your **own** Settlements, so we're adding new Beliefs and updating some existing ones that give bonuses for spreading your Religion within your own empire.
+We've got bigger and bolder changes on the horizon for Religion, too, so we'll keep you updated on how it evolves!

-We’re also introducing updates for Town Focus bonuses to help them feel more impactful.
+We're also introducing updates for Town Focus bonuses to help them feel more impactful.
 Urban Centers in particular have received a glow-up, and now gain access to many of the Buildings that were otherwise only available in Cities (like Libraries and Monuments in Antiquity).
 Fort Towns gain the ability to purchase multiple walls so they can really lock down strategic chokepoints.
 We also introduced a new type of Town Focus: the Resort Town.
 These relaxing scenic retreats gain extra Gold and Happiness on Rural tiles with Happiness and increased Yields on Natural Wonders.

 Lastly, we felt massed Hub Towns were overshadowing some of the other options and gave them a slight nerf from +2 Influence per connected Settlement to +1 Influence.
-We’re going to keep our eye on them to see how they compare against the other newly buffed Towns.
+We're going to keep our eye on them to see how they compare against the other newly buffed Towns.

 ### **Steam Workshop**

  ![](app://assets.2k.com/1a6ngf98576c/69cFooJoMqeMNCWViMqZQw/018c56b14b9e139c32c909076eb154f4/image__21_.png)

-We’ve added a lot of options to customize your experience with this update, but nothing beats the level of personalization you can achieve with the help of our amazing modding community.
+We've added a lot of options to customize your experience with this update, but nothing beats the level of personalization you can achieve with the help of our amazing modding community.
 From UI tweaks to ambitious gameplay overhauls, mods provide a way to really make your gameplay experience unique.
 So with this update, we're also rolling out Steam Workshop support and an initial version of the Modding SDK.

 You'll now be able to find and install mods from the Steam Workshop.
 Just hit the Subscribe button and your mods will be installed the next time you start up the game!
 For modders, this of course means your mods will be easier for players to find and download, and you'll be better able to keep the mod up-to-date for your users.
 Please note that the _Civilization VII_ mods you'll find in the Workshop are created by and for the _Civ_ community, and are not officially supported by Firaxis or 2K.
 Use them at your own risk!

-We’ll also be providing a Modding SDK to help our modding community create, debug, and upload mods to the Steam Workshop.
+We'll also be providing a Modding SDK to help our modding community create, debug, and upload mods to the Steam Workshop.
 While this initial version of the SDK won't feature art tools, it will include a mod uploader and the (glorious) return of FireTuner.
-Additionally, we've included some guides and documentation within the tools, if you’d like to learn how to make your own mods.
+Additionally, we've included some guides and documentation within the tools, if you'd like to learn how to make your own mods.

-Last thing – we’ve also uploaded three example mods to the Steam Workshop to show off some of the things you can do with mods, but also as references for both new and more experienced modders on the various ways you can make changes to the game (there are a few neat tricks that weren’t available in _Civilization VI_)!
+Last thing – we've also uploaded three example mods to the Steam Workshop to show off some of the things you can do with mods, but also as references for both new and more experienced modders on the various ways you can make changes to the game (there are a few neat tricks that weren't available in _Civilization VI_)!

 A quick reminder for modders:

 When you're creating and sharing mods, please make sure your content follows our User Rules (which you can find in Section 6 of our [Terms of Service](https://www.take2games.com/eula/)), for example:

-- Don’t use content based on someone else’s IP (like characters, music, or art from other games, movies, etc.) unless you have the rights to use it.
+- Don't use content based on someone else's IP (like characters, music, or art from other games, movies, etc.) unless you have the rights to use it.
 - Keep content safe and respectful, meaning no harmful, offensive, or inappropriate material.
 - And of course, no malicious code or anything that could negatively impact the experience for other players.